Board of Directors

 There has been established an audit committee consisting of three members of the Board of Directors, Christian Sagild (committee chairman), Henrik Wulff and Mikael Worning.
 In addition to these members, the Chairman of the Board of Directors, the Executive Board and the auditor elected by the general meeting attend the committee meetings.
 The purpose of the committee is to support the work of the Board of Directors in ensuring the quality and integrity of the company’s presentation of its financial statements, auditing and financial reporting.
 At the same time, the committee must monitor all accounting and reporting processes, the auditing of the company’s financial reporting and the work and independence of external auditors.
 The audit committee holds two meetings per year.

-In addtion, Ambu has a remuneration committee consisting of Jens Bager, Oliver Johansen and Allan Søgaard Larsen and a nomination committee consisting of Jens Bager and Mikael Worning..
+In addition, Ambu has a remuneration committee consisting of Lars Rasmussen and Oliver Johansen and a nomination committee consisting of Lars Rasmbussen and Mikael Worning.

 Composition of the Board of Directors